mvexel/osm-poi-database-maker/README.md

 filter.py OSM_FILE
 ```

+## Extras
+If you want a database with only point features without discarding OSM polygons that have POI attributes, you can use the `ways_to_cantroids.sql` SQL script after populating the database.
+This script converts all polygons that are smaller than a reasonable threshold (the script uses 20000 m<sup>2</sup>) to nodes by taking the centroid of the polygon and incrementing the id value by 36000000000 to avoid conflicts in the overlapping id spaces.
+Any polygons larger than the threshold value are considered to be meaningless as point features.

+## Thanks

+Thanks to @joto and @lonvia for creating and maintaining `osmium` and `pyosmium`!

 ## Support

 If you find this and / or my other work for the OSM community useful, please consider [supporting me on Patreon](https://patreon.com/mvexel).
 Thanks!